Strategy11/formidable-forms/readme.txt

 * Star rating fields are no longer blue in builder and entries list pages.
 * The Styling & Buttons category has been changed to a Buttons category.
 * Custom CSS is no longer merged on import.
-* The styler sample form has been made more accessible.
+* The styler sample has been made more accessible.

 = 5.5.7 =
 * Security: Additional validation has been added when deleting entries on admin pages.